 LA SEGRETA GRILLO, SICILIA DOC

-Planeta’s six boutique wineries include: Ulmo at Sambuca di Sicilia, Dispensa at Menfi, Dorilli at Vittoria, Buonivini at Noto, Sciara Nuova on Etna at Castiglione di Sicilia, and the newest addition, La Baronia at Capo Milazzo.
+Planeta’s journey began at Sambuca di Sicilia, on the estate owned by the family since the 1600’s.
+Here, three enthusiastic young Sicilians, Alessio, Francesca and Santi Planeta, under the guidance of Diego Planeta, began their winemaking venture in the mid-1980s.
+Subsequent years were spent matching the extraordinarily diverse Sicilian soils with both indigenous and international varieties.
+Planeta today encompasses six distinct wine estates in five regions across Sicily; Ulmo at Sambuca di Sicilia, Dispensa at Menfi, Dorilli at Vittoria, Buonivini at Noto, Sciara Nuova on Etna at Castiglione di Sicilia, and the newest addition, La Baronia at Capo Milazzo.
 Each vineyard site is carefully cultivated with grapes that best compliment the local terroir.

-Clear yellow colour with green reflections; on the nose after a first dash of a sea breeze, the primary varietal aromas of citrus, pears and oregano flowers arrive.
-Fresh and smooth on the palate with an elegant taste of lemon tart and pulp.
+Clear yellow colour with green reflections; on the nose after a first dash of a sea breeze the primary varietal aromas of citrus, pears and oregano flowers are arriving.
+Fresh and smooth on the palate with fresh and elegant taste of lemon tart and pulp.